heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 ##### Key points to remember for this chapter

-- Acquire a real remote server on a cloud provider (Azure)
+- Obtain a real remote server on a cloud provider (Azure)
 - SSH keys and how to clone/sign commits using Git
 - SSH keys and how to connect to a remote server
 - SCP and how to copy files to a remote server